-Newly relaunched, AESC's CER program is an essential credential for those looking to strengthen and more effectively implement their executive research skills.
+AESC's Certificate in Executive Research is an essential credential for those looking to strengthen and more effectively implement their executive research and candidate development skills.

 The multi-format program offers an array of learning opportunities for participants and covers the fundamentals of executive research.
 From name generation to pitching to qualifying candidates, develop core skills that will enhance your ability to succeed.